rjuang/flstudio-arturia-keylab-mk2/README.md

  controls.
 - The display will momentarily update with the value before going back to the default display.

+### Encoder Knobs
+- Encoder knobs will allow setting values for the actively selected channel in the channel rack.
+The goal is to allow for tweaking plugin parameters directly from the MIDI controller and not require computer interaction.
+The user selects a channel they would like to tweak and then begins turning knobs.
+Pressing the "Next" button will cycle through different pages for that knob.
+Currently, all channels are assumed to be FLEX and uses the FLEX mappings, but this will change in future iterations.
+- The knobs will currently control plugin sliders/knobs and tries its best to pull any data from the plugin into the display.
+- Pressing the Next button (with bank button light off) will result in cycling through the different knob pages.
+The display will update to show what page number and the PAD lights will also light up to show what page number it is mapping the knobs to.
+Note: The top 2 rows of the 4x4 pad-lights correspond to the knobs.
+The bottom 2 rows of the 4x4 pad lights correspond to the sliders.
+Currently, I haven't mapped the sliders yet.
+- When the knobs are turned, it will pull the hint displayed to FL Studio, abbreviate any known words and display them on the MIDI device display along with the updated value.
+This only works with FLEX currently.
+Also to note, some plugins (e.g. Analog Lab 4) don't seem to provide any hint text to FL Studio.
+- FLEX plugins have 6 pages mapped out and correspond to groupings of buttons.

 ## Remaining Work To Do
+- Map other plugins.
+- Figure out how to generate a unique identifier for each plugin corresponding to the channel.
+Doesn't seem to be an easy way.
 - Figure out what to use the encoder knobs and sliders for.
 - Figure out how to add a new instrument to the channel rack -Figure out how to have sliders/knobs tweak the plugin page.